mtesauro/AppSecToolbox-tools/tool-template.md

 ### Run as a Service

-[Yes or No with optional modifiers of SaaS, Horizontal-Scaling, On Prem, Containerized, See Notes]
+[Yes or No with optional modifiers of Commercial SaaS, FLOSS SaaS, Containerized, See Notes]

 ### Pipeline Example